 As is true any time you apply for a new line of credit, Synchrony Bank will want to know your credit history before approving or rejecting your application.
 This means a hard credit inquiry, which will remain on your credit report for two years.

-This means that you shouldn’t apply unless you’re fairly confident that you’ll be approved.
-Getting a hard credit inquiry on your report and not being approved is bad and will leave you in a worse state than before.
+This means you shouldn’t apply unless you’re confident you’ll be approved.
+Getting a hard credit inquiry on your report and failing the approval process will leave you in a worse state than before.

-Nobody knows the exact criteria, of course, but the general trend seems to be a minimum credit score of 600 for the Extras MasterCard.
+Nobody knows the exact criteria, of course, but the general consensus seems to be a minimum credit score of 600 for the PayPal Extras MasterCard.
 Note that nothing is guaranteed and you may be rejected for other reasons unrelated to credit score.

 3. Can You Get a Better Credit Card?